Own a House in Japan in 10 Steps: A Comprehensive Guide to Buying Property in Japan for Foreigners

 Take note that the required stamp duty varies depending on the property value.

 Once the contract is signed, the transaction will proceed to the closing stage.
 On closing day, the buyer will meet with the owner, a real estate agency representative, and a Judicial Scrivener.
-They will sign necessary documents, and the buyer will pay the remaining fees.
-Afterwards, the buyer will receive the keys, and the transaction will be finished.
+They will sign the necessary documents, and the buyer will pay the remaining fees.
+Afterward, the buyer will receive the keys, and the transaction will be finished.
 You will need to bring the following items to the closing day meeting.

 - Remaining fees